sedo-swe/learnAlgo/README.md

         102. Binary Tree Level Order Traversal : Tree level 1448.
 Count Good Nodes in Binary Tree
         230. Kth Smallest Element in a BST --> Visiting in order BST would be ordered
+        105. Construct Binary Tree from Preorder and Inorder Traversal
 ```

 ### Tries